DataDog/heroku-buildpack-datadog/CONTRIBUTING.md

 ### Submitting issues

-* If you think you've found an issue, please search the [project issues](https://github.com/DataDog/heroku-buildpack-datadog/issues) and the [Troubleshooting](https://datadog.zendesk.com/hc/en-us/sections/200766955-Troubleshooting) section of our [Knowledge base](https://datadog.zendesk.com/hc/en-us) to see if it's known.
+* If you think you've found an issue, please search the [project issues](https://github.com/DataDog/heroku-buildpack-datadog/issues) first.
 * If you can't find anything useful, please contact our [support team](http://docs.datadoghq.com/help/) and send a flare.
 To send a flare, you'll need get to your Dyno's command line:

   ```shell
   # From your project directory:
   heroku run bash